Maoelan/Maoelan/README.md

 🤝 I’m seeking help and exploring more about DevOps practices and Cloud platforms.
 🌱 Currently, I’m expanding my skill set in infrastructure automation and cloud services.
 💬 Feel free to ask me anything related to intelligent systems and data-driven solutions.
-⚡ Fun fact: Medioker (always improving, maybe)!
+⚡ Fun fact: Mediocre (always improving, maybe)!

 <!--, currently exploring PyTorch and generative AI (LLMs).